-Named for lifelong Poughkeepsie residents with a deep commitment to helping adults improve their lives through education, The Harold and Anne Miller Scholarships are awarded to students enrolled in Marist's adult undergraduate program.
+Named for lifelong Poughkeepsie residents with a deep commitment to helping adults improve their lives through education, Harold and Anne Miller Scholarships are awarded to students enrolled in Marist's adult undergraduate program.
 Applicants must have a strong commitment to completing their degrees within three to five years.
-Candidates must have documented financial need and have completed a minimum of 60 credits including at least two semesters of work at Marist toward their bachelor's degree.
-Preference is given to full-time students, with eligibility of up to four semesters of aid.
-The scholarships are awarded upon the recommendation of the School of Global and Professional Programs.
+Candidates must have documented financial need and have completed a minimum of 60 credits toward a bachelor's degree.
+Preference is given to full-time students but part-time students are eligible.
+Scholarship awards maybe renewed as long as the recipients continue to meet these criteria and remain in good academic standing.

 The James A. Kyle Memorial Scholarship has been established at Marist College by Jim’s many friends and colleagues at IBM where he worked for thirty years.
 True to Jim’s ‘Can-Do Attitude’ and positive outlook on life, he persevered and completed his last course at Marist after he was diagnosed with brain cancer.
 The James A. Kyle Memorial Scholarship provides financial assistance to adult students (22 years and older) enrolled full or part-time in a bachelor’s degree program at Marist and who need financial assistance to complete their education.
 Priority will be given to students majoring in information technology who have a minimum of 60 credits and show a strong commitment to completing their degrees within three to five years.
 Scholarship awards may be renewed, as long as a recipient continues to meet these criteria and remains in good academic standing.